-“Don't Let the Ticks Bite!”
+Don't Let the Ticks Bite!
 Toolkit

-The “Don't Let the Ticks Bite!”
-Toolkit contains tick bite prevention information for youth and is suitable for use in the classroom, with scouting and other youth groups, or at home.
+Don't Let the Ticks Bite! instructional toolkit contains tick bite prevention information for youth (suggested ages 7-10 years) and is suitable for use in the classroom, with scouting and other youth groups, or at home.

-- What is a tick
+- What to do if you find a tick